ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-type-inference.md

    In conclusion, the biggest challenge of our implementation thus far was making sure that the logics of variable declaration/assignment work as intended.

 # Milestone 2 (3/11/2021) for Type Inference

-__In your milestone file, add a new section at the end indicating three example programs or scenarios that would require extensions to your design that you can imagine making, but didn't have the time for.__

 ## Program 1